-Looking to find unique opportunities to improve your website’s SEO?
-One of the commonly overlooked aspects of SEO is your page titles.
-If you can learn all of the little ways to optimize them, you have the potential to see significant improvement of your website’s organic search visibility.
+Want to improve your website’s SEO?
+One of the commonly overlooked aspects is title tag optimization.
+If you can learn all of the little ways to optimize them, you have the potential to see a significant improvement in your website’s organic search visibility.

-Whether you’re looking to improve the SEO of your website, or increase the impact of a content marketing strategy, optimizing page titles is an important step.
-This article will talk about best writing practices and how your titles can influence rankings and CTR (click through rate) from search results.
+Whether you are looking to improve the SEO of your website, or increase the impact of a content marketing strategy, optimizing title tags is an important step and a key part of the SEO basics.
+This article will talk about best writing practices and how your titles can influence rankings and CTR (click-through rate) in search results.

-The Page Title is the clickable title of a webpage that appears with the result on the SERP (search engine page results page).
+The title tag is the clickable title of a webpage that appears with the result on the SERP (search engine page results page).
 To set a page title, use the <title> tag in the HTML around your text.